ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 ## Dependencies

 1. [Kent toolkit](https://github.com/ucscGenomeBrowser/kent).
 Follow the installation instructions there.
 Make sure you put the newly created `~/bin/$MACHTYPE` directory on your path.
+All of the binaries except for `blat` required by CAT are available pre-compiled on the [utilities page](http://hgdownload.soe.ucsc.edu/admin/exe/).
+The required tools are ` faToTwoBit gff3ToGenePred genePredToBed genePredToFakePsl bamToPsl transMapPslToGenePred pslPosTarget axtChain chainMergeSort pslMap pslRecalcMatch pslMapPostChain gtfToGenePred genePredToGtf bedtools blat pslCheck pslCDnaFilter clusterGenes pslToBigPsl bedSort bedToBigBed`.
 2. [bedtools](http://bedtools.readthedocs.io/en/latest/).
 3. [samtools](http://www.htslib.org/) (1.3 or greater).
 4. [Augustus](http://bioinf.uni-greifswald.de/augustus/binaries/).
 Make sure you are installing `augustus >= 3.3`.
 You need to follow the instructions to compile `augustus` in comparative augustus mode.
 This requires that you modify a few lines in the `common.mk` file, and also need to have `sqlite3`, `lp-solve`, `bamtools`, and `libboost` installed.
 If you are using ubuntu, this should work: